tylerdr/sprinter-website/src/pages/blog/2021-03-08-the-future-of-social-media-the-rise-of-online-communities.md

 It seems that the digital products that shaped our internet age are now edging toward the end of their lifecycles causing many to question what our collective online future looks like.

-Only time will unveil what's in store for 2021 and the future of social media—but in the mean\*time—\*we've comprised our own list of predictions.
+Only time will unveil what's in store for 2021 and the future of social media—but in the meantime—we've comprised our own list of predictions.

 ## 5 Bold Social Media Predictions